 When you become a massage therapist, each client represents an opportunity to make a difference in someone’s life through the power of massage.
 Massage therapy is an accessible treatment option that has proven effective for a variety of conditions.
 Benefits include improved mental health and stress relief, chronic pain relief, immune disorder management, improved sleep quality, speeding the body’s recovery process, and disease prevention.
 The median wage for a Massage Therapist can be found on Elgin's Career Coach site.

 The Massage Therapy Program at Elgin Community College prepares you for the Illinois state licensing exam.
 Our vocational certificate is far more affordable than area for-profit massage schools and features spacious, modern facilities, experienced instructors, and flexible and convenient class times.
-A full-time or part-time.
+The program is offered full-time or part-time.
 After completion of the prerequisite, MAS 100, and acceptance of application, the massage therapy program has two start times per year.
 Students starting in the fall can complete their studies in 4 semesters (summer included).
 Students starting in the spring can complete their studies in 3 semesters (summer included).
 Additional part-time options are available.